Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Optimization Based on Decomposition

 \subsection{Archive}

-With the dynamic parts of the algorithms explained above, it is possible that a SOP search finds a worse solution after adaptation.
-This could lead to a degradation of the population's quality.
-To solve this issue, modern algorithms often rely on the concept of external archive population ($\mathbb{EP}$) which stores the non-dominated solutions seen so far.
+With the dynamic parts of the algorithms explained above, a SOP search may find a worse solution after adaptation.
+This could lead to a degradation of the quality of the population.
+To solve this issue, modern algorithms often rely on the concept of external archive population ($\mathbb{EP}$), which stores the non-dominated solutions seen so far.
 The Pareto dominance criterion (Equation~\ref{eq:pf}) can be used as a pruning function ($\mathit{Prune}$ in MOO/D) to determine which individuals to keep in the archive.
 In case there are too many incomparable solutions, the size of the archive can be limited by using additional techniques, \textit{e.g.} crowding distance \shortcite{deb_fast_2002}.